XtremeOwnage/Web/docs/blog/posts/Technology/2025/mikrotik-selective-outbound-vpn.md

 This post outlines how to accomplish the following activities:

 1. Creating an interface for a remote wireguard VPN connection to an upstream VPN provider.
-2. Forcing specific websites over VPN.
+2. Forcing specific websites over VPN via Destination IP or DNS.
-3. Forcing specific hosts over VPN.
+3. Forcing specific hosts over VPN via Source IP.

 <!-- more -->